(Photo by Karalina S on Unsplash)

 Spice It Up

 The Fall season should always be celebrated with a little pumpkin spice!
 Make the most of your carved pumpkins by finding yummy recipes that use “pumpkin guts” – yep, those gooey pumpkin insides we tend to throw away can produce some yummy soup!
-There are numerous delicious and nutritious pumpkin recipes online you can prepare, enjoy, and also store in our XL Silicone Food Storage Bags for future use and easy reheating.
+There are numerous delicious and nutritious pumpkin recipes online you can prepare, enjoy, and also store in a bowl plastic free with our silicone bowl covers for future use and easy reheating.
 Whether it may be roasted pumpkin seeds, pumpkin pulp butter, pumpkin soup, or an autumn face mask, you and your family can enjoy jack-o’-lanterns in a whole new fashion.

 Once Halloween is over, make sure to compost your pumpkins at either a local composting station, pickup service, or backyard compost to reduce emissions from them ending up in landfills.